mjsamberg/courses/courses/dlprograms/content/5_copyright.md

 Effect on the market is probably the most clear cut element - is the use of the work detracting from sales and profitability of the work moving forward.
 However, this is the reason that most restaurants and movies don't sing the traditional _Happy Birthday_ song - it was under copyright [until released into the Public Domain in 2016][14].

+It's important to note that the vendor's terms of service override the Fair Use doctrine.
+For example, video streaming services (such as Netflix, Amazon, Hulu, etc.) state in their licensing agreement that the services are for "private, non-commerical use."
+Therefore, it's a copyright/terms of service violation to show a Netflix movie in a classroom, even if the viewing would otherwise meet Fair Use guidelines.
+Some services, such as Netflix, make some allowances for their own documentaries.

 ## Impact on Education
 In education, teachers tend to take a very broad view of what is and is not Fair Use.
 Common practices like copying pages out of a textbook or workbook, even a small number of pages, clearly violates the "effect on the market" test in the Fair Use doctrine, and is a copyright violation.
 Scanning a textbook, however, would be considered a transformative work and would not be a copyright violation provided there was a physical copy of the textbook for each student who was accessing the scanned copy.